Peterb1700/Advanced-SQL-Analysis---Spotify-Dataset-/README.md

 LIMIT 5;
 ```

-**For each album, calculate the total views of all associated tracks.**
+**For each album, calculate the total views of all associated tracks.
+Returns Despacito, See You Again, Lean On, Shape of You, Calma-Remix in order.**
 ```sql
 SELECT album,
 track,